maestrotype/DemoFlow/docs/BOOT_PROMPT.md

 After reading them, summarize in less than 10 lines:

 • current project state

 • current milestone

 • current blocker

 • architectural rules you must follow

 Keep this summary internal.

 Do not repeat it unless I ask.

 ────────────────────────────────────────

 STEP 2.
-Understand the task ────────────────────────────────────────
+Understand the task

+────────────────────────────────────────

+Immediately continue with the user's request.

-Do NOT start reading random files.
+Do NOT stop after this step.

-First understand my request.

 Determine which subsystem is affected.